Hallux Valgus and Lesser toe conditions

 A mallet toe and hammertoe

-If the toe can be straightened this is flexible, if it cannot be straightened then it is a rigid deformity.
+If the toe can be straightened this is flexible.
+If it cannot be straightened it is a rigid deformity.

-Patients with these deformities often develop pain from friction when the top of their toes rub in shoes; this friction often results in a callus (a thickened and hardened part of the skin) forming.
+When the top of their toes rub in shoes, patients with these deformities often develop pain from friction.
+This friction often results in a callus (a thickened and hardened part of the skin) forming.

 What causes these deformities?